Web-Development-Environments-2021/assignment-3-2-311178123_312127467-1/README.md

 https://app.swaggerhub.com/apis-docs/BGU1/FOOTBALL_SERVER/1.0.0

 ### Bonus:
-We have added the functionality of adding events, results
+We have added the functionality of adding events, results and favorite players and teams

 ### .env file: